 An iNet is a concentration of businesses, universities, the public sector and individuals (the innovation stakeholders) that are brought together around a shared interest in a market sector or the technologies that underpin it.
-The activities of the iNet are supported by a dedicated iNet team that operates on behalf of the innovation stakeholders.
-The intention is to significantly raise the number and quality of interactions between innovation stakeholders and so increase levels of innovation with the aim of impacting on the productivity, long term sustainability and growth of businesses in the East Midlands.
+The activities of an iNet are supported by a dedicated iNet team that operates on behalf of the innovation stakeholders.
+The intention is to significantly raise the number, and quality, of interactions between innovation stakeholders and so increase levels of innovation with the aim of impacting on the productivity, long term sustainability and growth of businesses in the East Midlands.

-Each iNet will be focused on one of the RES priority sectors, identified for the sustainable comparative advantage they provide to the region and the additional GVA returned verses an all sector approach.
-Initially these will be developed around healthcare, transport and environmental markets, (including sustainable construction).
-They will be based on concentrations or centres of innovation, technological and scientific excellence in the region, that are already recognised as a focus for interaction between business and universities.
+Each iNet is focused on one of the RES priority sectors, identified for the sustainable comparative advantage they provide to the region and the additional GVA returned versus an all-sector approach.
+The four iNets are:

+- Healthcare and Bioscience

+- Food and Drink

+- Transport

+- Sustainable Construction

+Each iNet is being supported to develop an iHub - a physical presence within an innovation or research centre which involves both academic and business partners.